Dracaena reflexa var. angustifolia 'Tricolor'

 For stub cuttings (Moderate), cut the thinner stem into 10cm (4 inches) intervals, and place in moist soil, with the bottom end around 2cm (0.8 inches) deep - think of a pencil's width and diameter.
 If possible, use a well-draining potting mix like 'Houseplant' compost and place the stub cuttings into a small-holed transparent bag with continual soil moisture.
 Once a flurry of new leaves appears, remove the bag and treat like a typical plant.
 Avoid direct sunlight and temperatures below for best results.

-Small, globular white or pink flowers are arranged along a thick flower shaft that'll appear horizontally towards the top half of the stem, lasting several weeks.
+Small, globular white or pink flowers are arranged along a thick flower shaft that'll appear horizontally towards the top half of the stem, lasting several weeks in late winter to early spring.
 It's highly unlikely that a domestically grown specimen will bloom indoors due to the unfavored growing conditions of too low humidity and consistent temperature levels throughout the year.

 Repot every three years in the spring, using a 'Houseplant' labelled compost and the next sized pot with adequate drainage.
 If your specimen lives in a shady area of the home, you can use a 'Cactus & Succulent' labelled potting mix to increase drainage and reduce the risk of over-watering.
 Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 Add a thin layer of small grit in the pot's base and the lower portion of the new compost to improve drainage & downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.